-Often occuring as a combination of epithelial and mesenchymal-derived cancer cells.
+Often occurring as a combination of epithelial and mesenchymal-derived cancer cells.

 Mammographic and ultrasound features commonly associated with metaplastic breast cancer

 On ultrasound, metaplastic breast cancer masses often show microlobulation or sometimes discrete well-circumscribed oval contours.
-Some metaplastic breast carcinoma tumors show heterogenous echogenicity, which might indicate the presence of both cystic and solid components.
-At other times the echogenicity might be homogenous, suggesting more of a solid mass.
+Some metaplastic breast carcinoma tumors show heterogeneous echogenicity, which might indicate the presence of both cystic and solid components.
+At other times the echogenicity might be homogeneous, suggesting more of a solid mass.

 Metaplastic breast cancer may appear benign on imaging studies

-Mammographic and sonographic features of metaplastic breast carcinomas can appear to be benign masses such as breast fibroademona, but other factors such as age and family history, might suggest the possibility of metaplastic breast cancer, which should be investigated histologically.
+Mammographic and sonographic features of metaplastic breast carcinomas can appear to be benign masses (such as breast fibroadenoma ), but other factors such as age and family history, might suggest the possibility of metaplastic breast cancer, which should be investigated histologically.